Scaia-ai/AIAdvisor/AITutor.md

 * Think: TA, or Teacher's Assistant

 ## References
+* Tutor in Coursera (Coach), https://www.coursera.org/learn/chatgpt-innovative-teaching/home/module/1
+  * You need to have the beta version of Coach
 * Tutor for high school students
   * https://www.khanacademy.org/
   * AITutor is similar but for technical training, and it is different in requirements and design